umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Control-Generation.md

     [assembly:IgnoreContentType("widgetsContainer")]

-This will cause the content type class `widgetContainer` to _not_ be generated.
+This will cause the content type class `widgetsContainer` to _not_ be generated.

 **Note**: Must document what happens when it is a parent content type, or when it is part of a composition.